tidalcycles/tidal-doc/blog/blog_topic_mandalas.md

 |           aka | SaachiKaup                                               |
 |      Comments | [Club Tidal Forum Thread](https://club.tidalcycles.org/) |

 This year, I made a project involving Tidal Cycles and Mandalas for [Summer of Haskell](https://summer.haskell.org/).
-TidalCycles (or Tidal for short) is a software for making patterns with code.
+As you may well know by now, TidalCycles (or Tidal for short) is a software for making patterns with code.
 It is used to create patterns of many kinds, from music and visualisations to dance moves for robots.
-Tidal uses a paradigm called Functional Reactive Programming([FRP](https://wiki.haskell.org/Functional_Reactive_Programming)) under the hood.
+Tidal uses a paradigm called Functional Reactive Programming ([FRP](https://wiki.haskell.org/Functional_Reactive_Programming)) under the hood.
 This is useful for acts involving continuous time, including composing [music](https://www.cs.yale.edu/homes/hudak/Papers/HSoM.pdf) and [animations](http://conal.net/papers/icfp97/icfp97.pdf).

 ## Mandalas